 How many designers are involved in the BrickLink Designer Program?

 A total of 27 LEGO Ideas users accepted the LEGO Group’s invitation to join the BrickLink Designer Program, submitting 31 different designs between them.
-Not all of those will become official sets, however, as they’ll all need to pass a tough pre-production phase, before gathering enough support from fans in the crowdfunding phase.
+Several builders have since withdrawn from the program, leaving 26 models still in the running.
+Not all of those will become official sets, however, as they need to pass a tough pre-production phase, before gathering enough support from fans in the crowdfunding phase.

 How many designs will be included in the BrickLink Designer Program’s crowdfunding stage?